 School(s): Community Engagement & DevelopmentCIP Code: 51.1501

-This certificate program is mainly intended for students who already have a Bachelor's or Master's degree in an associated field, and is designed to qualify graduates to apply for the CASAC-T, the Credentialed Alcohol and Substance Abuse Counselor-in-Training designation.
+This certificate program is intended for students who already have an Associates, Bachelor's or Master's degree in an associated field, and is designed to qualify graduates to apply for the CASAC-T, the Credentialed Alcohol and Substance Abuse Counselor-in-Training designation.
 This is the first step toward obtaining the CASAC itself, which in New York State is the appropriate qualification for a career in the substance abuse counseling field.
 Included in this certificate is course work covering all core functions of an addictions counselor as specified by the New York Office of Alcohol & Substance Abuse Services (OASAS).
 Also included is a 300 hour internship in a Rochester area addiction-related agency.

 (Housed in the Human Services Department)

 1. Initial screening of potential clients as to their need for further evaluation and diagnosis.

 2. Intake: collecting of necessary personal information, explanation of confidentiality laws, obtaining of appropriate release of information signatures.

 3. Orientation: clarify rights and responsibilities of both client and treatment facility, facility rules, tour appropriate areas, explain treatment process, help client to understand what is expected, and what s/he may expect.

 4. Assessment, Evaluation and Intervention: Take an appropriate psychosocial history, develop a diagnosis based on current DSM criteria, help client to understand the damage that addiction may be doing to physical, family and career life.

 5. Referral: Be able to appropriately match client diagnosis and symptoms to treatment facility and program level.
 Be familiar with other area programs and facilities that client may need beyond substance abuse treatment and be able to make appropriate referrals.